pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

 * [IOS](https://github.com/OpenBankProject/Hello-OBP-OAuth1.0a-IOS)
 * [Android](https://github.com/OpenBankProject/Hello-OBP-OAuth1.0a-Android)

 **Note**: Many examples in the docs / SDKs use the general OBP sandbox domain.
-Make sure you use the correct domain in all calls i.e. bnp-paribas.openbankproject.com !
+Make sure you use the correct domain in all calls i.e. ***bnp-paribas.openbankproject.com*** !

+Also make sure to write https if you are using https etc.

 Technical details about the OAuth flow including getting a request token, redirecting the user, getting an access token and accessing protected resources are available [here](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server).
 Please ask us (see below) if you are stuck with this.